CanonicalLtd/maas-docs/en/installconfig-misc.md

 **mountpoint{ / }**
 Where to mount the partition.

-For more information on preseed options, you should refer to [the official Ubuntu documentation][ubuntudocs].
+For more information on preseed options, see [Custom node setup][custom-node].

 !!!
 Note: